OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 <PlaceholderForm inputs="Chain ID, Chain name, Challenge period (blocks), Staking token (0x... address), Base stake, Owner" />

 - **Chain ID**: A unique integer identifier that represents your appchain's network.
 This chain ID can be submitted to chain indexes like [Chainlist.org](http://chainlist.org).
-For devnets, this is hardcoded to a default value - don't worry about it for now.
+For devnets, this is randomly generated for each deployment - don't worry about it for now.
 - **Chain name**: A human-readable way to distinguish your appchain from others.
-Users, developers and the wider community will refer to and recognize your chain by this name.
+Users, developers and the wider community will refer to and recognize your chain by this name and also the chain ID for the chain.
 - **Challenge period (blocks)**: The amount of time that your chain's nodes have to dispute the current state of the chain before it's confirmed (and ultimately finalized) in the underlying L2 chain (Arbitrum Goerli).
+Note that block number here refers to ``` Underlying L1 Block Number ``` and not L2 block number.
 - **Staking token**: The token that your chain's validators must stake in order to participate in your appchain.
 You can select either Goerli-ETH, or a custom ERC-20 token contract address on Arbitrum Goerli.
 - **Base stake**: The number of staking tokens that your chain's validators must stake in order to participate in your appchain.
 This number must be greater than 0.
 - **Owner**: A `sudo` / administrative address responsible for deploying your chain's L2 contracts to the underlying L2 chain, with the power to change your appchain's configuration post-deployment.